kubabogaczewicz/organize-photos/README.markdown

-# Ogranize photos
+# Organize photos

 This is a helper script I've written just for my personal usage.
 It helps me organize photos according to [my method](#organizing).

 I use Apple's Photos app and so a lot of assumptions about files, extensions, exif tags etc. are about what Photos exports or how MacOS works.

 ## Usage